LindaLawton/Daimto.GoogleApis.Templates/README.md

 # Daimto.GoogleApis.Templates

-Templates for .net core With Google APIs
+dotnet new templates for the Google .Net client library and .net core

 ## DaimtoTools.GAV4AspNetMvc.ServiceAccount